 An approved AEA test centre was set up with a fully equipped sprayer repair, maintenance, and testing workshop.

-2000 The millionth Air Bubble Jet was sold! ( Milennium Millionth Milestone?)
+2000 The millionth Air Bubble Jet was sold.

 2001 Ilgars fertiliser plant was given a facelift with an improved production plant; better environmental protection; and increased storage.

 2003 the BFS Danbury oil depot was renovated with new storage, new loading facilities, better environmental protection and greater security.

-BFS received the “Best new Product or Innovation” award at the LAMMA show for its new design liquid fertiliser applicator, the BFS Dribble Bar, with a quick “dial” rate change feature.
+2005 BFS received the “Best new Product or Innovation” award at the LAMMA show for its new design liquid fertiliser applicator, the BFS Dribble Bar, with a quick “dial” rate change feature.

 2006 BFS continue to operate from all three sites with ongoing research and development of fertiliser related products; oil delivery techniques; and advanced spraying technology.

 2008 The suspension fertiliser plant was replaced with a new, higher capacity unit capable of producing high quality, stable suspensions, to supply our contract fleet applying suspensions across East Anglia.

 2009 A new angle on crop spraying – BFS introduce the “Angled Cap” – a device to angle any standard jet to achieve better coverage of the target crop and its associated weeds, pests or diseases.